meligatti/cedear-api/README.md

 that fills the db with all the tables (one with the dates tracked and one per company).

 In the folder _'sample_db_dump'_, you can load a dump from the database used to have your own copy.
-It covers from 06/14/2021 to 07/20/2021.
+It covers from 06/14/2021 to 08/31/2021.
 To do that, you'll need to enter into MySQL Workbench, create your database in a query tab and then import the provided .sql file onto your db.

-To check the proper working, you should use the function called _show_sample_stock_plot_ that can be used to read a table from a company specified by the user and a date range and see the corresponding plots (OHLC and amount exchanged).
+To check the proper working, you should use the function called _show_sample_stock_plot_ that can read a table from a company within a date range (both of them specified by the user) and see the corresponding plots (OHLC and amount exchanged).

 The data table on Invertir Online refreshes periodically every 20 minutes up to 5 pm (time in Argentina) on working days, so take this into account to make sure that you'll store the final daily data.
 It's convenient to run the program when the _'Último Operado'_ and _'Último cierre'_ values are the same.

+## Sample plots

+Note that the amount exchanged doesn't match exactly between both versions.
+Although in the table shown on the website the amount exchanged refers to the amount of money traded, in the historical charts it refers to the amount of purchased/sold shares.